 With Envision Evanston 2045, we aim to ensure that Evanston remains a thriving and inclusive community for people of all ages and abilities to live, work, and play.
-To achieve this, the plan must consider the community's diverse needs and expectations.
+To achieve this, the plan must consider the community's diverse needs and expectations, and try to find common ground.
 To align the plan with lived experiences and community values, the City of Evanston designed a robust and inclusive engagement plan, divided into five phases:

-- Phase 1 captured the lived experiences of thousands of community members. - Phase 2 engaged stakeholders in developing a shared vision for Evanston's future based on the lived experiences. - Phase 3 collaborated with stakeholders to shape strategies for realizing that vision. - Phase 4 aims to finalize the draft plan based on feedback. - Phase 5 will incorporate additional feedback from final engagement activities to refine the plan.
+- Phase 1 captured the lived experiences of thousands of community members. - Phase 2 engaged stakeholders in developing a shared vision for Evanston's future based on the lived experiences. - Phase 3 collaborated with some stakeholders to shape strategies for realizing that vision. - Phase 4 aims to finalize the draft plan based on feedback. - Phase 5 will incorporate additional feedback from final engagement activities to refine the plan.

-Through these engagement phases, City staff provided community members with opportunities to shape the direction of Envision Evanston 2045.
+Through these engagement phases, City staff provided community members with opportunities to shape the direction of Envision Evanston 2045 (and ignored or disregarded most of the input, or did not incorporate it in any meaningful or substantive way).
 This revised version of the plan includes solutions and best practices to meet the needs and priorities voiced by community members throughout this process.